Section508Coordinators/umdA11yWorkshops/homework-1.md

 ---
 layout: home
-title: "Workshop 2"
+title: "Homework 1"
-permalink: /workshop-2/
+permalink: /homework-1/
-workshop: workshop-2
+workshop: homework-1
 ---
-<p>This Workshop includes the following test cases:</p>
+<p>The homework from Workshop 1 includes the following test cases:</p>
 <ul>
 {% for testcase in site.testcases %}
         {% if testcase.workshop == page.workshop %}